Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 }
 ```

 ### Toothpick.
+Scopes

+A scope contains bindings & scoped instances:

+  - **binding**: is way to express that a class (or interface) ```IFoo``` is associated to an implementation ```Foo```, which we denote ```IFoo --> Foo```.
+It means that writing ```@Inject IFoo a```; will return a ```Foo```.
+Bindings are valid for the scope where there are defined, and are inherited by children scopes.
+Children scopes can also override any binding inherited from of a parent.

+  - **scoped instances**: a scoped instance is an instance that is reused for all injections of a given class.
+Scoped instances are "singletons" in their scope, and are visible to children scopes.

+Not all bindings create scoped instances.
+Scopes create a tree.
+Each scope can have children scopes.
+Scopes have a name, which can be any object.
+Opening multiple scopes is possible, the opened scopes will then be the children from each other, in left-to-right order.
+This method will return the last open scope.

+### Toothpick.
 Modules and Bindings

 Setting up the bindings in a scope is performed via installation of modules in a scope.
 A module defines a set of bindings.